Akshay-cybersec/korai-health-lab-parser/README.md

-# 🧪 Korai Health Lab Report Parser
+# 🧪 Lab Report Parser

 A simple web app that allows users to upload PDF/image lab reports and view health parameters in a clean, interactive format — with trends, charts, and basic insights.